 Mosquito Sample Tests Positive for Eastern Equine Encephalitis Virus

-(Sixteen Additional Mosquito Samples Test Positive for West Nile Virus)
+Eight Additional Mosquito Samples Test Positive for West Nile Virus

-The New York State Department of Health informed Suffolk County health officials today that a mosquito sample tested positive for Eastern Equine Encephalitis (EEE) virus, also referred to as Triple E. The sample, Culiseta melanura, was collected on August 16 in the Manorville area.
+The New York State Department of Health informed Suffolk County health officials today that a mosquito sample tested positive for Eastern Equine Encephalitis (EEE) virus, also referred to as EEE or Triple E. The mosquito sample, Culiseta melanura, was collected on July 31, 2019 in the Manorville area.

-Eastern equine encephalitis is a rare but deadly illness for humans.
+Eastern equine encephalitis is a rare but potentially deadly illness for humans.
 The disease is also a concern for horses, though a vaccine is available and recommended for horses.
-Both Triple E and West Nile virus are transmitted by the bite of an infected mosquito.
+Both EEE and West Nile virus are transmitted by the bite of an infected mosquito.

 “The reason EEE is less common in humans is that the primary mosquito vector, Culiseta melanura, does not typically feed on humans,” said Dr. Tomarken.
 “However, the virus may be transmitted to humans and horses by bridge vectors, which are other kinds of mosquitoes that have contracted the virus by feeding on infected birds.”

-Approximately 5 to 10 human cases of EEE are reported annually in the U.S. New York State reported 12 cases of EEE since 1952.
+In the United States, an average of seven human cases of EEE are reported annually.
+New York State reported eight cases of EEE from 2009 through 2018.
 To date, there have been no human cases of EEE in Suffolk County.
-The last reported positive mosquito for EEE in Suffolk County was in 2008.
+Four EEE positive mosquitoes were reported in Suffolk County in 2017.

 Horses are particularly vulnerable if they contract EEE.
 The equine mortality rate due to EEE ranges from 75 to 90 percent.
-In 2016, the USDA reported 118 cases of EEE in horses from 15 states, including two from upstate New York.
+In 2018, the USDA reported 107 cases of EEE in horses from 13 states, including three from upstate New York.
 Suffolk County reported three cases of EEE in horses in 2003.
 Owners of equines have an essential role in preventing EEE from spreading.
-Horse owners are encouraged to vaccinate their animals and put safeguards in place that prevent animals exposure to mosquitoes as well as report any suspicious signs of EEE in animals to a veterinarian.
+Horse owners are encouraged to vaccinate their animals and put safeguards in place that prevent animal exposure to mosquitoes as well as report any suspicious signs of EEE in animals to a veterinarian.

-To date this year, Suffolk County has reported 92 mosquito samples confirmed positive for West Nile virus and nine birds confirmed positive for West Nile virus.
+To date this year, Suffolk County has reported 13 mosquito samples confirmed positive for West Nile virus and three birds confirmed positive for West Nile virus.
 No humans or horses have tested positive for West Nile virus in Suffolk this year.

 West Nile virus may cause a range of symptoms, from mild to severe.
 Symptoms may include fever, headache, vomiting, muscle aches, joint pain, and fatigue.
 There is no specific treatment for West Nile virus.
 Patients are treated with supportive therapy as needed.